Tejal07-30/Carpool-System-/readme.md

 # Project Status

-Currently in development
+Deployment: Ongoing
-Core features are implemented and being tested.
+All core backend features are implemented and tested.
+Deployment using Docker, Nginx, and cloud hosting is currently in progress.
-Deployment is *ongoing* and will be completed soon.

 # What This Project Does